codevibe-de/kotlin-training/src/main/kotlin/exrc/chpt_030/030_EXERCISES_en.md

 PS:

-1. not all mammals have teeth, e.g. some whales have no teeth (e.g. blue whale)
+1. not all mammals have teeth, e.g., some whales have no teeth (blue whale)
-2. not all fish have teeth either, e.g. carps have none (at least not in their jaws, which is what is meant here)
+2. not all fish have teeth either, e.g., carps have none (at least not in their jaws, which is what is meant here)

 ## k) Extended Library